How to integrate stripe php into joomla

 Bootstrap

-• form-control is applied to the card input.
+• form-control is applied to card input fields.

-• btn btn-primary w-100 styles the submit button to be full-width of its container and in primary color.
+• btn btn-primary w-100 makes the submit button full-width in its container.

-• The needs-validation class and novalidate attribute are added to disable native HTML form validation but keep Bootstrap’s styling available.
+• The needs-validation class and novalidate attribute disable native HTML5 validation while preserving Bootstrap's visual feedback.

-• mt-3 for spacing under the status message after the button.
+• mt-3 adds breathing room below the status message that follows the button.

 yourpluginname/payment.php